 “Often, LGBTQIA+ families are not acknowledged as both equally holding a parental role, being a couple, unit, or a family,” says Lex.
 “But the reception by Advocate Aurora Health really helped us both feel safe, accepted and welcomed.
 When my wife and I come in with our child for an appointment, our marriage and family are given the respect and care we deserve without dismissal or confusion.
 We’re both acknowledged and affirmed as mothers.”

-The road to inclusive care and bridging the gap for LGBTQ+ members isn’t without its challenges, and Lex is being part of the solution in her role as Health Equity Manager for Mission and Spiritual Care at Aurora Sinai Medical Center.
+The road to inclusive care and bridging the gap for LGBTQ+ members isn’t without its challenges, and Lex is being part of the solution in her role in Mission and Spiritual Care at Aurora Sinai Medical Center.

 “I work towards affirming and advocating for patient and family’s needs to be known and empowering them to share with my fellow clinicians and care providers.
 I also teach current and future Diversity Equity & Inclusion invested professionals from around the country, stressing that health inequity cannot be dismissed in training, patient care, representation or health policy.
 I encourage everyone to research the work being done on health inequities regarding sexual and gender diversity.
 In my work, I hold myself and others accountable for fighting for these advancements and progression.”